NateEag/next-vcs/readme.md

 ## Things Git Does Poorly

+### Big Files

 It's very slow when dealing with huge files, especially a lot of them that change frequently.
 I have not personally encountered this problem much, but I have seen the beginnings of it, and know from other accounts what happens if you try to keep game assets like 3D models in it.

+### User Interface Design

 Its CLI is inconsistent, confusing, and hard to remember.
+Highlights include:

-Highlights include `git checkout` both being used for safe operations like changing branches and creating new branches, and also for deadly operations like discarding uncommitted work (idea: discarding uncommitted work should automatically create a backup commit containing the exact state you just discarded - the usual GC operations would eventually clean it up if you don't need to dig it out of the reflog).
+* `git checkout` both being used for safe operations like changing branches and creating new branches, and also for deadly operations like discarding uncommitted work (idea: discarding uncommitted work should automatically create a backup commit containing the exact state you just discarded - the usual GC operations would eventually clean it up if you don't need to dig it out of the reflog-equivalent a day later [further idea - the default reflog view should show you just states you threw out, as getting those back is why you're usually in the reflog especially as a newbie]).

+### Newline Handling

+Its handling of Windows and Linux newline characters is poor.
+At least it was the last time I had to deal with it, and the bad ways of doing things are almost certainly still there due to backwards compatibility.

+### Rewriting History

+Git doesn't do this "badly", per se.
+It supports rewriting unpublished history better than most VCSes, and even enables whole-repo rewrites (useful for purging things like huge binaries when you realize committing them in a Git repo was a mistake).

+However, its tools for performing rewrites are incomplete, confusing, badly documented, and unsafe.

+A few examples:

-While it supports rewriting unpublished history better than most VCSes, and even enables whole-repo rewrites (useful for purging things like huge binaries when you realize committing them in a Git repo was a mistake), its tools for performing rewrites are incomplete (there was no way to rebase a whole subtree of branches in one shot last I checked), confusing (there should be an easier way to say "I want to break a commit into multiple commits" than this: https://stackoverflow.com/a/6217314/1128957, and similarly I would love a simple way to say "add this patch to an older commit in my private branch", something less undiscoverable, rebase-centric, and funky than `--autosquash` [I think I want a command that looks like `git squash <into-ref>
+* There was no way to rebase a whole subtree of branches in one shot last I checked.

+* There should be an easier way to say "I want to break a commit into multiple commits" than this: https://stackoverflow.com/a/6217314/1128957, and similarly I would love a simple way to say "add this patch to an older commit in my private branch", something less undiscoverable, rebase-centric, and funky than `--autosquash` (I think I want a command that looks like `git squash <into-ref> [<source-ref>]`, where if <source-ref> is not passed the staged patch is squashed into it).

-[<source-ref>]`]), badly documented (it took me quite a few readings of the rebase manpage to get it when I first learned about it), and unsafe (instead of documenting that you shouldn't rewrite pushed history, why not *remember* that I rewrote it and warn me if I try?
-Similarly, if I just rewrote a shared branch, it should warn me if I then try to merge the old commits from the remote - I almost certainly didn't mean to do that [saw this happen to a rebase newbie recently]).
+* It took me quite a few readings of the rebase manpage to even grok its most basic usage when I first learned about it.
+The concept is a bit subtle, but the manpage is inscrutable.

+* Instead of *documenting* that you shouldn't rewrite pushed history, why not *remember* that I rewrote it and warn me if I try?
+Similarly, if I just rewrote a shared branch, it should warn me if I then try to merge the old commits from the remote - I almost certainly didn't mean to do that [saw this happen to a rebase newbie recently].

+* While it warns you about the complexities of rewriting shared branches, it has no internal mechanism to mark branches as 'private' or 'public', and no way for you to know if an open branch has become a shared branch.
+In the cases where you have a de-facto central server, it could keep track of that - if it did, the warnings about rewriting shared history could be factored into the tool itself, in cases where you're rewriting history that is not known to be private (when you've pushed a new branch to central but not marked it as private, your local checkout should treat it as 'possibly shared').

+### Renaming Branches

+Rename a local branch.
+If you have a remote configured, it stays untouched, and as far as I know the only way to "rename" it is to push a new one then delete the old one, which of course isn't actually a rename as anyone who had your old branch checked out now cannot find it (never mind the chaos if you actually had a merge request or code review happening on that branch).

+### Preserving Branch History

 It does not have any concept of 'archiving' branches; after merging, you're expected to delete them, thereby losing useful historical information (if you